Bullies often target people because of their own insecurities or as a means to gain power and control.

 What is bullying?

 Teenage bullying is a very real problem and it isn’t always physical.
 There are many different types of bullying, including verbal and emotional bullying.
 These types of bullying can still have a large impact on a teen and bring them down.
-Additionally, with the Internet now becoming a huge part of many teen lives, cyber bullying is becoming an issue.
+Additionally, with the Internet being a huge part of many teen lives, cyber bullying is becoming an issue.

 What can I do?